 Repertory works of various styles completed Duato’s first season in Berlin.
 Two guest performances, strongly connected to Nacho Duato’s biography, were further notable highlights: the Béjart Ballet Lausanne presented itself to Berlin’s audience in October 2014 as well as the newly founded touring ensemble of Jiři Kylián's former NDT lll in March 2015.

 For Nacho Duato and his company, the 2015/2016 season started with a trip to his native Spain.
 At the Teatro Real in Madrid, they presented three of his pieces: From the classical repertoire they presented Duato’s "Sleeping Beauty", and with Duato’s "Static Time” and his “White Darkness” – together with Marco Goecke's "and the sky on cloudy day" – they also showed a modern program.

-In the season 2015/2016, the modern style of Nacho Duato will further unfold with three premieres, which could not be more different.
+In the season 2015/2016, the modern style of Nacho Duato unfolded further with three premieres, which could not have been more different.

-In February 2016, Nacho Duato presents his “Herrumbre” a highly political piece, which refers to the 2004 terrorists’ bombings in Madrid and the worldwide release of shocking images from the Guantanamo prison in the same year.
+In February 2016, Nacho Duato presented his “Herrumbre”, a highly political piece, which refers to the 2004 terrorists’ bombings in Madrid and the worldwide release of shocking images from the Guantanamo prison in the same year.
 By taking up issues such as terrorism, violence and oppression, Nacho Duato wants to point out their ubiquity and calls for a shared human dignity.

-The third premiere of the season is George Balanchine's famous choreography "Jewels", which was inspired by the unique beauty and the unmistakable sparkle of rubies, emeralds, and diamonds.
+The third premiere of the season was George Balanchine's famous choreography "Jewels", which was inspired by the unique beauty and the unmistakable sparkle of rubies, emeralds, and diamonds.

-A guest performance by the Norwegian National Ballet Oslo with a choreography based on Henrik Ibsen’s "Ghosts" completes along with numerous repertory pieces the highly the diverse 2015/2016 season.
+A guest performance by the Norwegian National Ballet Oslo with a choreography based on Henrik Ibsen’s "Ghosts" completed – along with numerous repertory pieces – the highly the diverse 2015/2016 season.